-As shown in the screenshot, all of these combinations are available in English (EN), and most of them in French (FR) and German (DE) also.
-The original and mini editions are also available in Spanish (ES), Hebrew (HE), Italian (IT), Dutch (NL), Russian (RU), and Swedish (SV).
+All editions within all template families are available in English (EN), and most of them in French (FR) and German (DE) also.
+Starting with the more popular templates (the original and mini editions), some are available also in Spanish (ES), Farsi (FA), Hebrew (HE), Italian (IT), Dutch (NL), Russian (RU), Swedish (SV), and Ukrainian (UKR).

 Meet us online

 Agendashift™ is brought to you by Positive Incline Ltd, UK-based specialists in Lean, Agile, strategy, and change.
 Founder Mike Burrows came to prominence in the Lean-Agile community as the orginator of Kanban’s values model, out of which came his first book, Kanban from the Inside (2014).
 His more recent books Agendashift (2nd edition 2021) and Right to Left (2019, audiobook 2020) bring a resolutely needs-based and outcome-oriented perspective to change, transformation, and the Lean-Agile landscape as a whole, contributing meanwhile a number of popular tools, games, and other resources.
 He works as a consultant, facilitator, and trainer, and as a keynote speaker at events public and private around the world.

 Agendashift™ is copyright © 2015-2022 Positive Incline Ltd. All rights reserved.
 Privacy, security, and usage policies